Cultural competence in healthcare: Clinical practice

-The differences in responses from healthcare professionals to black patients versus white patients is drastic, indicated by subconscious negative perceptions of various races.
-In a study that evaluated physicians' immediate assumptions made about different races "two-thirds of the clinicians subconsciously formed a bias against Blacks (43% moderate to strong) and Latinos (51% moderate to strong)".
-Without intentionally concocting stereotypes about patients, these clinicians are indirectly negatively affecting the patients they mistreat.
-To remedy this, the study expresses support for clinicians to form a stronger connection with each patient and to focus on the patient at hand, rather than considering their race or background.
+Healthcare professionals' responses to Black and White patients is often different, indicated by subconscious negative perceptions of various races.
+In a study that evaluated physicians' immediate assumptions made about different races, approximately two-thirds of the physicians formed implicit biases against Black and Latino patients.
+Without intentionally forming stereotypes, clinicians are indirectly negatively affecting the patients they mistreat.
+To remedy this, the study expresses support for clinicians to form stronger connections with individual patients and to focus on the patient at hand, rather than considering their race or background.
 This will help to prevent negative attitudes and tones when speaking with patients, creating a positive atmosphere that allows for equal environments and treatments for all patients, regardless of race or physical appearance.

-These subconscious negative perceptions of different races could also potentially lead to mistrust of western healthcare by minority populations.
-Mistrust of the government or Western medicine is a big reason that many immigrant/minority populations do not seek out healthcare, leading them to believe that equitable, affordable, quality healthcare is not a resource that is available to them.
-A program called Minnesota Immunization Networking Initiative (MINI) was started “in 2006 to reduce vaccination barriers of underserved populations” like African-Americans, Hispanic-Americans, etc. MINI succeeded in increasing vaccination and trust within these communities.
+These subconscious negative perceptions of different races could also potentially lead to mistrust of Western healthcare by minority populations.
+Mistrust of the government and Western medicine leads many immigrant patients to not seek out healthcare, leading them to believe that equitable, affordable, quality healthcare is not a resource that is available to them.
+A program called Minnesota Immunization Networking Initiative (MINI) was started "in 2006 to reduce vaccination barriers of underserved populations" like African-Americans, Hispanic-Americans, etc. MINI succeeded in increasing vaccination and trust within these communities.
 Their success came from engaging the community, establishing strong partnerships with service providers, and actively involving and communicating with community partners, and holding clinics in trusted community facilities.
-Other research studies have also recommended that providers build trust with clients by making efforts to establish relationships with patients and “keeping in mind unique cultural profiles."
+Other research studies have also recommended that providers build trust with clients by making efforts to establish relationships with patients and "keeping in mind unique cultural profiles."

 In response to the increasingly diverse population, several states (WA, CA, CT, NJ, NM) have passed legislation requiring or strongly recommending cultural competency training for physicians.
 In 2005, New Jersey legislature enacted a law requiring all physicians to complete at least 6 hours of training in cultural competency as a condition for renewal of their New Jersey medical license, whether or not they actively practice in New Jersey.
-Physicians' responses to this CME requirement varied, both positively and negatively.
-But the overall feedback was positive towards the outcomes of participation in and satisfaction with the programs.
+Physician responses to this continuing medical education requirement varied, both positively and negatively.
+Still, the overall feedback was positive towards the outcomes of participation in and satisfaction with the programs.
 The United States also passed federal legislation on Culturally and Linguistically Appropriate Standards (CLAS), which is legislation aimed at reducing healthcare inequities like those in refugee health in the United States through culturally competent care.
+The United States federal government has made efforts to improve cultural competency.
+An example is the health disparity collaboratives developed by the Health Resources and Services Administration in collaboration with the Institute for Healthcare Improvement.
+These collaboratives prioritize addressing racial and ethnic disparities in health centers.
+One approach is developing techniques to boost cross-cultural communication.